NuevoFoundation/workshops/content/english/debugging/_index.md

 ## About this workshop

 This workshop assumes that you understand and can write code in the **C** programming language.
 The examples used in this workshop make use of data structures and algorithms, topics that are usually taught in an introductory computer science course.
 We'll have a brief explanation of them, but it is intended to be a refresher so you have an idea of what the example code is doing.
+This workshop also assumes you already have a [Replit](https://replit.com) account and are familiar with Replit.

 ## Replit and the Command Line

 Let's try using Replit to run some code and get more familiar with the command line.
-In the Replit frame below, open the **Shell** tab.
+Click the "Launch Replit" button below, and fork the program.
+When the Replit program opens, open the **Shell** tab.

-<iframe height="600px" width="100%" src="https://replit.com/@nuevofoundation/Debugging-Samples-C?lite=true#HelloWorld.c" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<a class="my-2 mx-4 btn btn-info" href="https://replit.com/@nuevofoundation/Debugging-Samples-C" target="_blank">Launch Replit</a>

 First let's compile our code.
 Within the shell tab, type the following and click **ENTER**: